 - Preferably, use a white background.
 If you don’t have a completely white background, shoot against the lightest color wall or backdrop you can find.
 White foam board works well, especially if you are doing product photography.
 Try to stay away from white sheets, unless the sheet is perfectly flat with no wrinkles – even the tiniest wrinkle can make a noticible shadow in your background.

 - If you are using a flash, try bouncing the light off the ceiling.
 Just like the reflector, this will distribute the light more evenly.
 If you aim the flash directly at your subject, you will end up with shadows on the background.

 - Adjust your camera settings to create as much light as possible.
 For example, use a wide aperture and a slow shutter speed to let more light into your camera.

-Now, on to low key:
+Now, on to Low Key Lighting:

-Low key tends to be a bit more general of a term than high key.
-Low key photos can range from slightly darker than the perfect exposure, to almost completely black altogether".
+Low key lighting tends to be a bit more general of a term than high key lighting.
+Low key photos can range from "slightly darker than a perfect exposure", to "almost completely black altogether".

 Low key lighting is great for conveying emotion and mood in your photos.